econnet/econ/econ-1.0.rst

 .. _`dt`:

-:dt:
+:dt: performance

-Measuring the performance of a contributor is biased, as neither experience nor education nor exams need to reflect in the result.
+Measuring the performance of a contributor is depreciative and biased, as neither experience nor education nor exams need to reflect in the result.
 A less performant contributor will take longer,